-Emotional intelligence is a construct – an abstract concept defined by psychologists and researchers – and consequently, difficult to measure because it doesn’t exist in the physical world.
-It’s not as though we can pick up a block of emotional intelligence and measure it on a scale – instead, we need to devise questions that reliably tap into this concept.
+Emotional intelligence is a construct and, consequently, difficult to measure.
+It’s not as though we can pick up a block of emotional intelligence and measure it on a scale; instead, we need to devise questions that reliably tap into this concept.

-To help you better understand how emotional intelligence is measured, we’ll begin by introducing different types of methods that have been used in the past.
-We’ll also provide a list of recommended downloadable PDFs and reliable tools, and we’ll present the Emotional Intelligence Masterclass and toolkit items that PositivePsychology.com makes available for its users.
+To better explain how emotional intelligence is measured, we’ll begin by introducing different types of methods that have been used in the past.
+We’ll also provide a list of recommended downloadable PDFs and reliable tools, as well as the Emotional Intelligence Masterclass and toolkit items that PositivePsychology.com makes available for our users.

-Since emotional intelligence is a concept (i.e., it’s abstract), it’s important to first settle on a good definition thereof.
+Since emotional intelligence is a concept, it’s important to first settle on a good definition.

 What do we mean when we refer to emotional intelligence (EQ)?
-The concept of emotional intelligence was first introduced by Salovey and Mayer (1990, as cited in Mayer & Salovey, 1993), and defined as:
+The concept of emotional intelligence was first introduced by Salovey and Mayer (1990):

 “an ability to monitor one’s own and others’ emotions,

 to use the information to guide one’s thinking and actions.”